 This example is an excellent way to begin for new marketers seeking to implement email marketing automation.
 What you see is a way to automate sending relevant content to your list after they opt-in for your lead magnet, which ideally is a digital download.
 You will only create the content once, but you will use it repeatedly to send to new additions to your list.
 Your automation software does the work for you.

 Your marketing automation software is guided by “If This Then That” logic.
 For instance, IF someone buys your product or service (your art or a class you are giving), THEN your system automatically stops sending marketing messages encouraging sales to THAT person.
 You can also use rules and timers to determine when to put buyers into a new sequence and when to start it.
 Again, your marketing automation will follow the rules you set and manage all this for you.

 What Is Marketing Automation Software?

 The number of providers grows frequently.
 Current top providers with plans designed for small business include Convertkit, Mailerlite, Active Campaign, Get Response, MailChimp, and Infusionsoft.
 All will work.
 All are not equal.
 Search for reviews and comparisons to help you choose.
-There are more options than these if you choose to look.
+There are more options than these if you decide to look.

 Here is gif image from the Convertkit website showing how automation works using it.
 If it looks confusing, that’s normal.
 It flashes fast.
 Once you learn what those terms are and we talk you’ll get it.
 And, you’ll appreciate the beauty of its simplicity.

 While I use Infusionsoft, I do not recommend it for artists due to its expense and complexity.
 My advice is to use either Convertkit or Mailerlite.
 Active Campaign is also excellent but is more than most artists will need or want to use.
 As always, doing due diligence is the key.
-Keep in mind you can always migrate to a new service if necessary.
+Remember, you can always migrate to a new service if necessary.